mikechambers/png-meta/README.md

 - Use natural language in search prompts
 - Be specific about what you're looking for
 - Combine multiple search terms for refined results
-- Use the `--open` flag to quickly view results on macOS

 ### Performance
 - Large directories may take time to analyze initially